 - > Varicella

 - > Gonorrhea

 - > Urine culture

 - > Pap smear (may be recommended depending upon age and date of last pap)

-Glucose (usually done between 24-28 weeks but may be recommended earlier if certain risk factors are present)
+- > Glucose (usually done between 24-28 weeks but may be recommended earlier if certain risk factors are present)

-Almost everything you eat or drink while pregnant can enter the bloodstream of your developing fetus, including medications, food, drinks and alcohol.
+enter the bloodstream of your developing fetus, including medications, food, drinks and alcohol.
 The medications on this page have been used for years and are considered safe when used as recommended.